 - Guidelines: What is the best way to accomplish desired results?
 What resources are available to achieve those goals?

-- Accountability: Assignments to who (person receiving the assignment); of what (nature of the assignment) and when (due date of the assignment).
+- Accountability: Assignments of who (person receiving the assignment); what (nature of the assignment) and when (due date of the assignment).

 - Follow-up: Review the progress by scheduling subsequent meetings and following the same format.

 This type of accountability system, where each individual has the responsibility to carry out assigned tasks, enables the staff to work more interdependently, thus freeing the doctor’s time to do what he does best: treat patients.

 In addition to periodic staff meetings, daily 10-15 minute huddles to review the day’s schedule help to achieve the short-term and long-term goals which have been established in the weekly staff meetings.